 As you know, fibre is extremely important for our bodies, so a daily ingestion of an adequate amount of high fibre foods is recommended.
-Please check the list of high fibre foods you can add to your diet:
+Please check our list of fibre rich foods, so you can add them to your diet:

 - Dried beans, peas, and other legumes, including pinto, black, baked or kidney beans, split peas and garbanzos are all fibre rich foods

 - Bran cereals: Bran Buds, All-Bran, 100% Bran, Raisin Bran – bran is often used to enrich breakfast cereals, benefiting people looking to increase their daily values of high fibre foods consumption

 - Fresh or frozen lima beans – lima beans, like many other legumes, are a good source of fibre, being an almost fat-free source of quality protein.
 Lima beans have both soluble fibre and insoluble fibre

 - Fresh or frozen green peas – green peas have a high value of about 5% of its composition in fibre

 - Dried fruit: figs, plums apricots and dates – dried fruits help intestinal health.
 It enforces the regulation of bowel function.
 Dried plums are well known in common experience to alleviate constipation, as they are high fibre foods

 - Raspberries, blackberries and strawberries – raspberries’ aggregate fruit structure adds to its nutritional value, increasing the proportion of dietary fibre, making it one of the plant foods with the highest fibre contents known, up to 20% fibre of its weight

 - Sweet corn: on the cob or kernels